Marshal Fahim National Defense University: Royal period

 The modern history of Qargha begins in the early 1880s, when Abdur Rahman Khan, the founder of the regular Afghan army, established a logistics base in Qargha to sustain its operations in the Hazarajat region.
 The camp was expanded considerably during the reign of Abbul Rahman's grandson, Emir Amānullāh Khān in the 1920s when he invited advisors from the Turkish and German armies to train his army in order to assert his newly won independence from British control.
 It became the home of the Kabul Division which was essentially the Emir's strategic reserve.
 The camp performed this function until the time of the Soviet occupation in 1979.

 Soviet period

 The Soviet occupation of Qargha began in 1980.
 They, too, used the site as a logistics depot, digging ordnance storage bunkers into the northern hillside of the camp, many of which are still in use by the ANA.
-By the mid-1980s Qargha was occupied by around 12,000 troops, about half Soviet and half Afghani.
+By the mid-1980s Qargha was occupied by around 12,000 joint Soviet-Afghan troops, with the Afghan soldiers being from the 8th Infantry Division.
 Despite the huge number of troops on the site, the Mujahideen succeeded in launching an infiltration attack which destroyed a large part of the ordnance depot with a large explosion which could be heard across Kabul city.
 The attack caused several months of disruption to Soviet supply lines as they struggled to rebuild the depot.